manuel-navarro/bookmarks-mgmt/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Live version

+For a live version of the project, navigate to `https://manuel-navarro.github.io/bookmarks-mgmt/`.

 ## Structure

 ```bash